Making sure our schools are training students for jobs of the future.

 I support the Supreme Court's McCleary decision, which required the legislature to provide additional funding for K-12 education.
 I also believe we need to be vigilant about how this money is spent.
 We must track our outcomes to ensure that the money leads to actual and significant improvements and is not wasted.
 We can and should implement thoughtful accountability measures that don't stifle teachers' creativity.

 I also support evidence-based investments in education.
 There is a lot of research showing which types of educational investments work best for our kids.
 Studies show that the quality of a teacher is the main factor in how well a child learns.
-Other successful interventions include class size reductions, better programs for high performing students and one-on-one tutoring for struggling students, free breakfast for students at low-income schools, and developmentally-appropriate school start times. ,
+Other successful interventions include class size reductions, better programs for high performing students, one-on-one tutoring for struggling students, free breakfast for students at low-income schools, and developmentally-appropriate school start times. ,

 Investing in Early Childhood Education